INN/responsive-tables/README.md

 Each item in the `columns` array follows the format `["simplifiedlabel", "Label for display"]`.
 Simplified labels are the column headings in your document with spaces and underscores removed, and uppercase letters made lowercase.
 Allowed characters are lowercase a-z, numbers, and the `-` character.

-### Render

-Once you've filled in `config.json`, run:

-    ./render.py

-This will create a build directory and place a copy of your rendered table and all assets inside it.
-You can deploy the contents of this directory to your host as-is.

-If the project renders successfully but you have a blank page, make sure your document is [published](https://support.google.com/docs/answer/183965?rd=1&authuser=0) and that permissions allow anyone with the link to view the document.

-### Multiple configurations

-As a convenience, you can create config files and store them in the `configs` directory to ease re-rendering of tables.

-For example, if you create a config file named `myspecialtable.json`, then you can tell `render.py` to render that specific configuration like so:

-    ./render.py -c myspecialtable

 ## Deploying to server

-Copy the contents of the `build` directory to a directory on your website.
+Copy the contents of the `build` zip to a directory on your website.

 ## Embedding the table